pf4j/pf4j-update/README.md

 The last (current) release of the plugin is calculated taking into account by the _version_ property.
 In our example, the last release for each plugin is the release with version _0.9.0_.

+We encourage using `yyyy-MM-dd` format for release date.
+Localized US format as in the examples above will also work.
+If the date is not parsable, it will be set to epoch (1970-01-01) and print a warning in logs.

 **NOTE**: The `requires` property was a simple X.Y.Z string in versions up to 0.3.0, interpreted as `>=X.Y.Z`.
 You may want to update your old